tammyzhang-1/playful-plants/design-plan/design-journey.md

 ![Final sketch for admin desktop catalog](admin-desktop-catalog-sketch-final.jpg)

 - Fixed margin inconsistencies in sketch 2 by aligning everything in an entry to the left
+- REVISION: add fourth textbox for a place to input hardiness zone data

 6. Details page for administrators on desktop